Yermo/nativescript-background-geolocation-fbs/README.md

 [Apache License](http://www.apache.org/licenses/LICENSE-2.0)

-Copyright (c) 2013 Christopher Scott, Transistor Software
+Copyright (c) 2019 Yermo Lamers, Flying Brick Software, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal